naitik-2006/enjoy-school/README.md

 ## Note :-
 * Some features, such as sending and accepting files in the "discuss" tab, have not been completed yet.
 * Features like scheduling meetings, assigning quizzes, and sharing class codes are currently unavailable.
+* Try to keep username of database root and password = "", otherwise you have to change it in all the files